vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/management/misc/batch_transfers.rst

 .. image:: batch_transfers/batch_transfers_10.png
     :align: center
-    :alt: View of how backorders are handled in Odoo's batch transfers
+    :alt: View of how backorders are handled in Leansoft's batch transfers

 Process a Batch Transfer from the Barcode app
 =============================================